Pakistan–United States military relations: Issues relating to nonproliferation

-In the 1980s, the plan to recognize national security concerns and accepting Pakistan' assurances that it did not intend to construct a nuclear weapon, Congress waived restrictions (Symington Amendment) on military assistance to Pakistan.
-In October 1980, a high-level delegation and CMLA General Zia-ul-Haq travels to U.S., first meeting with former president Richard Nixon.
-Although, the meeting was to discuss the Soviet invasion of Afghanistan, Nixon made it clear he is in favor of Pakistan gaining nuclear weapons capability, while correcting that he is not in a race for the presidential elections.
-The following year, Agha Shahi made it clear to Alexander Haig that Pakistan "won't make a compromise" on its nuclear weapons program, but assured the U.S. that the country had adopted a policy of deliberate ambiguity, refraining itself from conducting nuclear tests to avoid divergence in the countries' relations.
+In the 1980s, the plan to recognise national security concerns and accept Pakistan's assurances that it did not intend to construct a nuclear weapon, Congress waived restrictions (Symington Amendment) on military assistance to Pakistan.
+In October 1980, a high-level delegation and CMLA General Zia-ul-Haq travelled to the U.S. for their first meeting with former president Richard Nixon.
+Although the meeting was to discuss the Soviet invasion of Afghanistan, Nixon made it clear he was in favour of Pakistan gaining nuclear weapons capability, whilst also correcting that he was not in a race for the presidential elections.
+The following year, Agha Shahi made it clear to Alexander Haig that Pakistan "won't make a compromise" on its nuclear weapons program, but assured the U.S. that the country had adopted a policy of deliberate ambiguity, refraining from conducting nuclear tests to avoid divergence in the countries' relations.

-In March 1986, the two countries agreed on a second multi-year (FY 1988–93) $4-billion economic development and security assistance program.
+In March 1986, the two countries agreed on a second multi-year (FY 1988–93) $4 billion economic development and security assistance program.
 On October 1, 1990, however, the United States suspended all military assistance and new economic aid to Pakistan under the Pressler Amendment, which required that the President certify annually that Pakistan "does not possess a nuclear explosive device."

 India's decision to conduct nuclear tests in May 1998 and Pakistan's response set back US relations in the region, which had seen renewed US interest during the second Clinton Administration.
-A presidential visit scheduled for the first quarter of 1998 was postponed and, under the Glenn Amendment, sanctions restricted the provision of credits, military sales, economic assistance, and loans to the government.
+A presidential visit scheduled for the first quarter of 1998 was postponed; under the Glenn Amendment, sanctions restricted the provision of credits, military sales, economic assistance, and loans to the government.